Last Updated on June 24, 2026

 Mahi-Mahi (Dolphinfish)

 Mahi-mahi are the most colorful fish in the Gulf, with iridescent blues, greens, and yellows.
-They school under sargassum weed lines, floating debris, and temperature breaks in open water, typically 25+ miles offshore.
+They school under sargassum weed lines, along floating debris, and at temperature breaks in open water, typically 25+ miles offshore.

 Peak season: Summer.
 See the full calendar →